 Automating the registration questionnaire with Together

 We are fortunate to live in an age where technology makes it possible to automate menial tasks like this.
-By using a tool like Together, you can easily create and manage a questionnaire like the one described above.
+By using a mentor matching app like Together’s, you can easily create and manage a questionnaire like the one described above.

 Together’s mentorship platform automates the registration process and makes it easy to set up employees as mentors and mentees.
-Your employees are issued a questionnaire upon joining the program and their information is then used to automatically recommend ideal pairings.
+Your employees answer mentorship survey questions upon joining the program and the information they include will be used to automatically recommend ideal pairings.

 But the platforms go even deeper than that.
-With Together, you can customize our algorithm to prioritize certain answers over others.
+You can customize Together’s matching algorithm to prioritize certain answers over others.
 For instance: what if you want to match pairs based on common goals more than common positions?
-With Together, you can easily make changes to suit the program you’re running.

 Principles for a great mentor match